dbeniamin/Automation-with-Python/README.md

 # Automation-with-Python

-This project contains my personal take and some solutions i found online and put together for various Automation Tasks using Python.
+This project contains my personal take and some solutions i found around and put together for various Automation Tasks using Python.

 ### Introduction: